Last Updated on August 19, 2020 by Kari-Ann Ryan

 The risk to your belongings in case of accidental explosion or the risk to the truck driver from leaked fumes is too great to risk the transport of items such as fuel and powerful chemicals.
 Instead, assume the risk of transportation yourself.
 Better yet, contact your local waste-management agency for instructions on how to properly dispose of these items instead of taking them with you.

-You might assume this goes without saying, but many people do not know that they need to make arrangements to move their animals.
+You might assume this goes without saying, but many people do not know that they need to make arrangements to move their pets.
 With pets like cats or dogs, that might mean hiring a pet-moving service or booking a flight with your pet.

 For other common backyard animals, like chickens or goats, you’ll need to get more creative.
 Large animals may necessitate the use of a livestock trailer.
 Chickens should be boxed or caged humanely and transported in an air-conditioned van.
 Be sure you are permitted to bring livestock animals (yes, chickens are livestock) with you to your new town or state.